alexmorgan1995/Chapter-2/README.md

 # friendly-potato
 Foodborne AMR Model
-This is my current model for foodborne AMR transmission
+This is the current model for Foodborne Infection of both Human and Animals

-Written from RStudio - o
+This platform will provide a basic model in which further model iterations can be based off.

+Cheers m8